danielk333/open-eiscat/README.md

 ### Formats

-The links list is semi-colon `;` separated so that markdown can be used directly in the list Tags and status ids are comma separated and hence must be quoted in the csv.
+The links list is semi-colon `;` separated so that markdown can be used directly in the list Tags and status ids are also `;` separated and these will be replaced by commas in rendering.

 ### GUI